KitronikLtd/kitronik-arcade-uf2-bootloader/README.md

-#BETA - This readme may contain errors as we update it.
+# BETA - This readme may contain errors as we update it.

 # UF2 Bootloader

 This repository contains a bootloader varient for the Kitronik ARCADE board, derived from Atmel's SAM-BA, which in addition to the USB CDC (serial) protocol, also supports the USB MSC (mass storage).

+**Reprogramming the bootloader may render your device inoperable ('bricked')**

 ## UF2